valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/Transactions.md

 Perform atomic operations.

 Transactions allow you to group multiple commands into an atomic operation.
-A request sent by another client will not be processed in the middle of the execution of a transaction.
+A request sent by another client isn't processed in the middle of the execution of a transaction.
 Valkey uses the commands `MULTI` and `EXEC` to setup and execute a transaction.
-After having initiated a transaction with `MULTI`, commands just return a simple string `QUEUED` to indicate the command has been queued.
-When the `EXEC` command is sent all the queued commands are executed and an array is returned with their results.
+After initiating a transaction with `MULTI`, commands return a simple string `QUEUED` to indicate the server queued the commands.
+When the client sends the `EXEC` command, the server executes all the queued commands and returns an array with their results.

 Because of this custom behaviour valkey-swift provides extra support for executing transactions.
 The API is very similar to the pipelining function which accepts a parameter pack of commands, detailed in <doc:Pipelining>.